xMazzmax/coiffeur-seren/README.md

 > [_"If you are an effective writer ... you have all the authority and competence that there is"_ – Jordan B. Peterson](https://youtube.com/shorts/CPY3dG9dcC8?si=YKdm6-vVZFue3bs5)

-Definition: Copywriting is the art and science of crafting persuasive and compelling text to promote a product, service, or idea and inspire the audience to take specific action.

 **📗 METHODOLOGY**

+Copywriting is about crafting persuasive and compelling text to promote a product, service, or idea and inspire the audience to take specific action.

 From my knowledge about neuropsychology (science about how the brain affects human behaviour for example through hormones) and behavioural psychology, but also from personal experience, I know for a fact that ambitious people – who represent our avatar – are usually driven by deep insecurities.
 As you've already learned, fear is the strongest form of motivation.
 With that in mind, I wanted my copy to relate to those insecurities to grab the user's attention and to provide them a genuine solution with my client's services.
 That's not only how I did this project, but how I do many things in my life.
 But with great power comes great responsibility.
 That's why philosophy is a big component of my life.
 I always strive to make choises that have a net positive impact on me **and** the people involved with everything I do.
 I'm well aware of the limits of my capabilities and I know that I don't always make the right choises.
 I keep that in mind, but I don't let that stop me.
 I never regret anything I've done, because the mistakes I make are lessons I can learn from.
 The only choices I regret are those I knew I should have done, but allowed fear to take over and prevent me from taking action.